The State of AI Search — March 2026 →

 Definition

-RankBrain is Google's machine learning artificial intelligence system that helps process search results and understand the meaning behind queries, particularly those that are new, unique, or ambiguous.
-Launched in 2015, RankBrain was Google's first major implementation of AI in their core search algorithm and represents a significant shift toward machine learning-based search understanding.
+RankBrain is Google's machine learning system, launched in 2015, that processes search queries to understand meaning and intent—particularly for queries that are new, ambiguous, or conversational.
+It was Google's first major implementation of AI in their core search algorithm, marking the shift from hand-coded ranking rules to machine learning-based search understanding.

 Examples of RankBrain

-RankBrain interpreting the query 'what's the title of the consumer at the highest level of a food chain' and understanding it refers to 'apex predator' even without those exact terms
+• RankBrain interpreting 'what's the title of the consumer at the highest level of a food chain' and understanding it refers to 'apex predator'

-The system recognizing that searches for 'how to fix a leaky faucet' and 'repairing dripping tap' have similar intent despite different terminology
+• The system recognizing that 'how to fix a leaky faucet' and 'repairing dripping tap' seek similar information despite different terminology

 Frequently Asked Questions about RankBrain